markusfalk/git-workflow/README.md

 * master
 * development
 * test
-* Release Branches: the are named after their release. much like the corresponding tag
+* Release Branches: the are named after their release.
+Just like the corresponding tag (v.1.1.2)

 ### Tags